Woodsman: Disk stack

-The chainsaw Disk Stack event involves cutting a series of stacked disks from a log set vertically in a stanchion.
+The chainsaw disk stack event involves cutting a series of stacked disks from a log set vertically in a stanchion.
 A competitor is given a set area of wood to cut, and a time limit, usually two minutes.
 Holding the saw at eye level, the competitor saws off successive disks, leaving previous cuts stacked on top of the log.
 The event is scored based on the number of whole disks left on top of the log at the time the competitor announces they are done.
 Time is used as a secondary tie-breaker.
 Performed well, it is not unusual for a competitor to cut in excess of 20 disks.
 During the event, the competitor is not allowed to manipulate the disks in any fashion other than sawing off additional disks.

 Obstacle pole

-The mechanics of the Obstacle Pole simulate a fallen tree.
-The pole is 25 feet long, one end is in the dirt and the other is raised 4-5 feet off the ground.
+The obstacle pole event simulates a fallen tree.
+The pole is 25 feet long, one end in the dirt and the other raised 4-5 feet off the ground.
 The participants are timed, and whoever can run from the tip of the pole to the base, up the length of the pole as it ascends in elevation, and cut the end of the pole off with a chainsaw, without falling, is the winner.
-The chainsaw is only allowed to be running in the last 5 feet of the pole and is indicated by a line painted on the pole.
-The runner must also enter the climb of the pole behind a marked line at the base, which indicates participants must place one whole foot behind the line before they begin their climb.
+The chainsaw is only allowed to be running in the last five feet of the pole and is indicated by a line painted on the pole.
+Before beginning the climb, the runner must have one whole foot behind a marked line at the base of the pole.

 Pulpwood toss

 The pulpwood toss event is typically run as a team event, and requires all competitors to throw a set of four pieces of pulpwood between two pairs of stakes, typically set 15–20 feet apart.
 The event is typically timed until 48 qualifying pieces of pulpwood have been thrown.
 A piece of wood earns a point toward the 48 possible points if it breaks the plane between the two stakes after the competitor is done throwing.
 This means that pulpwood thrown too far, not far enough, or not between the stakes is not counted.
-Sticks which a competitor can knock into place with subsequent throws are counted.
+Pieces which a competitor knocks into place with subsequent throws are counted.